 Books, CDs, audio tapes and most other items are available for a 3 week loan period.
 Books on the "new" shelves are available for a 2 week loan period.
 Videotapes and DVDs are available for a 5 day loan.

 Most materials are available to be renewed for 3 additional weeks.
 New fiction titles, videotapes, DVDs and books on a reserve list for other patrons cannot be renewed.
-Renewals may be made in person, by phone or through the online Merlin catalog.
+Renewals may be made in person, by phone or through the online catalog.

 The Frank B. Koller Memorial Library will not accept court ordered Community Service Workers.

 Young people who would like to help at the library to earn better grades in school are welcome to volunteer.

 Approved: July 31, 2003, Amended and approved February 28th, 2018.

 Disclaimer: We are keeping the library as clean as possible.
 However, we cannot guarantee a germ-free environment.
 This is an enclosed area.
 Enter by your own choice.

 The Frank B. Koller Memorial Library will strive to keep the building clean during a pandemic for staff, volunteers and customers.
 Guidelines from Wisconsin Dept. of Health will be used: Everyone in the building will be asked to wear masks, although not mandatory.
 Hand sanitizer, masks, and possibly gloves, will be made available to customers, IF the library is able to purchase them.
 Signs will be posted for customers to social distance at the recommended distance, although staff and volunteers will be unable to “police” this policy.
 However, if a problem arises between customers, the Code of Conduct Policy will be referenced.